Add or remove references by using the Reference Manager

 Note

-The Assemblies tab is not available for projects that target .NET Core, or .NET 5 and later, because assemblies for those projects are added either as NuGet packages, or are included by targeting a particular version of .NET.
-To see the referenced assemblies in a project, expand the Dependencies node in the project and look under Frameworks.
-From the Dependencies node, you can right-click to add or remove project references, or open the NuGet package browser to manage NuGet packages.
+The Assemblies tab is not available for projects that target .NET Core, or .NET 5 and later.
+Select Browse to find an assembly in the filesystem and add it as a reference.
+To see the referenced assemblies in a project, expand the Dependencies node in the project.
+From the Dependencies node, you can right-click to add or remove project references, view or remove assemblies in the Assemblies node, or open the NuGet package browser to manage NuGet packages.
 See Install and manage packages in Visual Studio using the NuGet Package Manager in the NuGet documentation.

 For .NET Framework projects, the Assemblies tab lists all .NET assemblies that are available for referencing.
 The Assemblies tab doesn't list any assemblies from the global assembly cache (GAC) because assemblies in the GAC are part of the run-time environment.
 If you deploy or copy an application that contains a reference to an assembly that's registered in the GAC, the assembly isn't deployed or copied with the application, regardless of the Copy Local setting.
 For more information, see Manage references in a project.